theintern/intern/docs/configuration.md

 ## Configuration resolution

 At runtime, the environment-specific resources and any [active child configs](#config-file) will be mixed into the resolved config.
-In general, properties from from more specific sources will override properties from lower precedence sources.
+In general, properties from more specific sources will override properties from lower precedence sources.
 The order of precedence, from lowest to highest, is:

 1. A config being extended by the current config
 2. The current config